SatelliteShorelines/CoastSeg/docs/How-To-Use-Zoo.md

 **Example of a running session in progress**

-- ⚠️ Zoo workflow takes longer on average to complete than the CoastSat workflow
+- ⚠️ Zoo workflow takes longer on average to complete than the CoastSat workflow.
+	- This is because the zoo workflow loads a more advanced model that takes longer to process all the imagery in a session.
+	- In the screeshot below you can see the progress bar, called "Applying Model", updates as the zoo model finishes running on each image. (note the warnings are normal)

 ![zoo_step4_run_model](https://github.com/user-attachments/assets/3776be97-5e2b-42c4-a113-9d7245944826)
 ![zoo_step4_run_model_pt2](https://github.com/user-attachments/assets/93138876-085e-4511-82b9-0bfa0a7d9df2)